Last update 2018 08 23: Added links to related articles

 Tom Ball did his research, and he was no crank.
 He was a man wronged, wronged like millions of other men (and like some women, as well).

 His observations regarding the legal system that put the squeeze on him are right on the mark, and especially his remarks regarding the circumstances, origins and workings of the domestic-violence industry are on target.
 Still, I should not have to summarize any of the key point that concerned him.
-He wrote a very lucid statement, but obviously not just on the day he killed himself.
-That statement is 12 to 15 pages long (depending on the font-size your printer uses).
+He wrote a very lucid statement, but obviously not just on the day he killed himself, as Tom Ball’s statement is backed up by good solid research.
+The statement is 12 to 15 pages long (depending on the font-size your printer uses).
 Read it, you will not regret it.